-In another study the influence of acute and chronic intake of peppermint oil (PO - Mentha piperita L., Lamiaceae; prepared as emulsion for oral use) on pentobarbitone induced sleeping time, analgesic effect of codeine and impairment of motor coordination caused by midazolam in mice were observed.
-Applied doses of PO were 0.1 and 0.2 mL/kg.
-The authors report that chronic PO intake (in both doses) led to significant decrease of analgesic effect of codeine, while acute intake of PO did not change this effect.
-Acute PO pretreatment in higher dose caused significant prolongation of pentobarbitone-induced sleeping time, while it was significantly shortened by chronic PO pretreatment at the same dose.
-Midazolam effect was enhanced and prolonged significantly by chronic PO intake at higher dose, while acute intake of PO did not change this effect.
-Gut motility was increased only by acute intake of higher PO dose.
-Regarding the fact that PO produces changes in tested drug effects, the authors concluded that the interaction between drugs and phytopreparations containing PO should be additionally followed/confirmed in humans (Samojlik et al, 2012).
+In another study, the influence of acute and chronic intake of peppermint oil (Peppermint oil -Mentha piperita L., Lamiaceae; prepared as emulsion for oral use) on pentobarbitone-induced sleeping time, analgesic effect of codeine and impairment of motor coordination caused by midazolam in mice were observed.
+Applied doses of peppermint oil were 0.1 and 0.2 ml/kg.
+The authors report that chronic peppermint oil intake (in both doses) led to significant decrease of analgesic effect of codeine, while acute intake of peppermint oil did not change this effect.
+Acute peppermint oil pretreatment in higher dose caused significant prolongation of pentobarbitone-induced sleeping time, while it was significantly shortened by chronic peppermint oil pretreatment at the same dose.
+Midazolam effect was enhanced and prolonged significantly by chronic peppermint oil intake at higher dose, while acute intake of peppermint oil did not change this effect.
+Gut motility was increased only by acute intake of higher peppermint oil dose.
+Regarding the fact that peppermint oil produces changes in tested drug effects, the authors concluded that the interaction between drugs and phytopreparations containing peppermint oil should be additionally followed/confirmed in humans (Samojlik et al., 2012).